-Sponsor: Communication Education Chair: C. Kyle Rudick, University of Northern Iowa Presenters: Scott A. Myers, West Virginia University Amy Aldridge Sanford, Texas A&M University, Corpus Christi Blair Thompson, Western Kentucky University Sandra L. Pensoneau-Conway, Southern Illinois University, Carbondale Melissa L. Beall, University of Northern Iowa

-This panel features five scholars who will review current programs of research within communication education, and offer ways that education scholarship can challenge, inform, and extend our research practices.
-Importantly, scholars on the panel represent the paradigmatic diversity of our field, ensuring that audience members will be able to take away insights that are specific to their research interests.
+Sponsor: Communication Education Chair: C. Kyle Rudick, University of Northern Iowa Presenters: Scott A. Myers, West Virginia University Amy Aldridge Sanford, Texas A&amp;M University, Corpus Christi Blair Thompson, Western Kentucky University Sandra L. Pensoneau-Conway, Southern Illinois University, Carbondale Melissa L. Beall, University of Northern Iowa diversity of our field, ensuring that audience members will be able to take away insights that are specific to their research interests.
 Panelists will explore areas, such as educational leadership, narrative methodologies, de-schooling movements, and curriculum standardization/assessment in order to highlight what education research has to offer communication education scholars and vice-versa.
 Ultimately, the panel hopes to begin a rich discussion with audience members about the future of communication education research and our relevance to those within and beyond our field.